June holds reign as the hottest month in

 Heat index

-For June, the heat index is calculated to be a life-threatening hot 54°C (129.2°F).
+For most parts of June, the heat index is estimated at a life-threatening hot 54°C (129.2°F).

 Humidity